raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 ###  wherein we travel back in time to the dawn of functional programming

-Once upon a time, there was a programming language called [Lisp], an acronym for LIS(t) P(rocessing).[^lisp] Lisp was one of the very first high-level languages, the very first implementation was written for the [IBM 704] computer.
-(The very first FORTRAN implementation was also written for the 704).
+Once upon a time, there was a programming language called [Lisp], an acronym for LIS(t) P(rocessing).[^lisp] Lisp was one of the very first high-level languages, the very first implementation was written for the [IBM 704] computer.[^fortran]

 [Lisp]: https://en.wikipedia.org/wiki/Lisp_(programming_language)
 [IBM 704]: https://en.wikipedia.org/wiki/IBM_704
+[^fortran]: Fun fact: The very first FORTRAN implementation was also written for the [IBM 704].

 [^lisp]: [Lisp] is still very much alive, and one of the most interesting and exciting programming languages in use today is [Clojure], a Lisp dialect that runs on the JVM, along with its sibling [ClojureScript], Clojure that transpiles to JavaScript.
 Clojure and ClojureScript both make extensive use of structural sharing and copy-on-write semantics to achieve high performance.
 By default.